Duke-NUS-HPC/docs/install-R-package-in-personal-library.md

 You will then get a shell on the login node.

-On the login node, enter the following:
+On the login node, enter the following at the linux shell:

 ```
 module load r
 R # Start R
 ```

-To test the setup, we will use a test package, `tinytest`
+To test the setup, we will use a test package, `tinytest`.

+Later, once you have confirmed that you setup is workkng, you can replace tinytest with the packages of your choice.

 At the R command prompt, enter